jamesmurdza/gitwit-agent/README.md

 ## Usage

-Start:
+Generate a new GitHub repository:

 `npm run start`

-Start with the same parameters as the last run:
+Generate a repository with the same name and description as the last run:

 `npm run start -- --again`

-Start with the same parameters as the last run, and the same build script:
+Generate a repository with the same name, description, and build script as the last run:

 `npm run start -- --offline`

-Debug mode, enables entering the container to look for problems:

-`npm run start -- --debug`

-If an issue occurs, it's possible to run again in debug mode with the same build script:
+Debug the build script from the last run:

 `npm run start -- --offline --debug`

-## Notes

-Some notes:

-- Copies a shell script into the container to configure git and pushing the repository, but it might be better to run the commands using `runCommandInContainer() `instead.
-- The `GITHUB_TOKEN` environment variable is set when running arbitrary code, which is a vulnerability.
+Generate a new branch on an existing repository:

+`npm run start -- --branch`

+Generate a new branch with the same name and description as the last run:

+`npm run start -- --branch --again`